ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 A Trusted Component Developer can also generate SUIT Manifest which unlinks the installed Trusted Component.
 The TAM deliver it when the TAM want to uninstall the component.

-The directive-unlink (see {{I-D.moran-suit-trust-domains}} Section-6.5.4) is located in the manifest to delete the Trusted Component.
+The directive-unlink (see {{I-D.ietf-suit-trust-domains}} Section-6.5.4) is located in the manifest to delete the Trusted Component.
 Note that in case other Trusted Components depend on it, i.e. the reference count is not zero, the TEEP Device SHOULD NOT delete it immediately.

 ~~~~
     +------------+           +-------------+